manchoz/ArduinoCore-nRF528x-mbedos/README.md

 git clone git@github.com:arduino/ArduinoCore-API -b namespace_arduino
 ```

-Remove the symlink to `api` you can find in  `$sketchbook/hardware/arduino/mbed/cores/arduino` and replace it with a symlink to `ArduinoCore-API/api`
+Remove the symlink to `api` you can find in  `$sketchbook/hardware/arduino-challenge/mbed/cores/arduino` and replace it with a symlink to `ArduinoCore-API/api`

-Open Arduino IDE; you should now see three new targets under `MBED boards` label
+Open Arduino IDE; you should now see a new "Challenge PMC R2DX" target under `Arduino Challenge Boards (Mbed OS)` label (scroll down if needed).

-## Adding an mbed target

-Adding a target is a mostly automatic procedure that involves running https://github.com/arduino/ArduinoCore-nRF528x-mbedos/blob/master/mbed-os-to-arduino after setting `BOARDNAME` and `ARDUINOCORE` env variables.
-Actions marked as TODO must be executed manually.

-## Using this core as an mbed library

-You can use this core as a standard mbed library; all APIs are under `arduino` namespace (so they must be called like `arduino::digitalWrite()` )

-The opposite is working as well; from any sketch you can call mbed APIs by prepending `mbed::` namespace.